AndreaAlarconValdes/AndreaAlarconValdes/README.md

 - 🌍 I'm originally from Barcelona and currently based in Dublin
 - 🌱 I'm constantly learning and improving my technical skills
-- 👯 I'm on the lookout for a new job opportunity where we can have a growth spurt together
-- 💬 Ask me about anything, I'm happy to help :smile:
+- 💻 I'm currently interested in exploring new job opportunities
 - 📬 How to reach me: Send me a message on [LinkedIn](https://www.linkedin.com/in/andreaalarconvaldes) or have a look at my portfolio
 - ⚡ Fun fact: I'm a lover of animals, plants, travel and hiking.